- Travel in comfortable air-conditioned 4WD vehicle from Ayers Rock Resort

-- See the Kata Tjuta rock domes change color during sunrise
+- Marvel as the Kata Tjuta rock domes change color during sunrise

-- Learn about the history and geology of the domes and the park
+- Learn about the history and geology of the 36 red rock domes and the park itself

-- Learn the Aboriginal significance of Australia's iconic rock formations
+- Learn the Aboriginal significance of this iconic rock formation

 Recent Photos of This Tour